Malpractice Insurance for Orthopedic Surgeons

 • Tokio Marine Insurance

-High-Risk Procedures and their Impact on your Premiums
+Higher-Risk Procedures and Their Impact on Your Premiums

 Orthopedics has significant exposure in certain subspecialties.
-Carriers may surcharge or require endorsements based on procedure mix, documentation quality, and outcome metrics:
+Carriers may surcharge or require endorsements based on procedure mix, documentation quality, and outcome metrics.

 Procedure Category Description & Risks Insurance Impact